stevie-mayhew/silverstripe-framework/docs/en/00_Getting_Started/00_Server_Requirements.md

 SilverStripe CMS is designed to make excellent, standards-compliant websites that are compatible with a wide range of industry standard browsers and operating systems.
-A competent developer is able to produce websites that meet W3C guidelines for HTML, CSS, JavaScript, and accessibility, in addition to meeting specific guildelines, such as e-government requirements.
+A competent developer is able to produce websites that meet W3C guidelines for HTML, CSS, JavaScript, and accessibility, in addition to meeting specific guidelines, such as e-government requirements.